mosip/documentation/docs/First-User-Registration-and-Onboarding.md

 * The User authentication method for User 'X' will be always User ID and Password as it is the default user.
 * The User now can register himself/herself in MOSIP and will get an RID and UIN.

-### 4. Allocating the RID to the User Created in LDAP
+### 4. Allocating the RID to the User Created in KeyCloak
 * The RID created for the User 'X' needs to be updated in KeyCloak.

 ### 5. User On-boarding